-Medicare does not currently cover DPPs, and only one state Medicaid program (Montana) does.
-However, the Secretary of Health & Human Services (HHS) announced in March 2016 that the DPPs tested as part of a Center for Medicare and Medicaid Innovation (CMMI) grant produced favorable health outcomes while saving money over a 15-month period, and that CMS plans to release a proposal to expand coverage to all Medicare beneficiaries at high risk for developing diabetes (using a 110 mg/dL FPG threshold to define prediabetes).
-For successful service delivery models such as this, the Secretary is allowed, through rulemaking, to expand the duration and scope of the model being tested if it meets certain quality of care, spending, and coverage/benefit criteria; the proposal to expand coverage to all Medicare beneficiaries will be open to a public comment process.
+Medicare does not currently cover DPPs.
+However, the Secretary of Health & Human Services (HHS) announced in March 2016 that the DPPs tested as part of a Center for Medicare & Medicaid Innovation (CMMI) grant produced favorable health outcomes while saving money over a 15-month period.
+For successful service delivery models such as this, the Secretary may use a rulemaking provision in the Affordable Care Act to expand the duration and scope of the model being tested if it meets certain quality of care, spending, and coverage/benefit criteria.45